-- A. All completed applications must be received in the appropriate District office on or before September 1, no later than 4:00 P.M.
+A. All completed applications must be received in the appropriate District office on or before August 1, no later than 4:30 P.M.
 All applications will be stamped with the date and time when they are received.
-Applications received after the prescribed due date will not be considered for a charter for the next school year. - B. A committee shall review all applications and make recommendations to the School Board.
-The School Board must, by a majority vote, approve or deny an application no later than sixty (60) calendar days after the application is received. - C. The review committee shall be comprised of at least the District department heads or their designees and the Board Attorney. - D. The committee shall review all applications and by majority vote make a recommendation for acceptance or denial of each application.
+Applications received after the prescribed due date will not be considered for a charter for the next school year.